May Day was born and raised in the streets of Chicago

 Under these conditions the radical views of socialist and anarchist groups began to spread throughout American cities, offering more democratic and humane visions of how society could be organized.

 In this sense, the calls for an eight-hour workday were truly radical, inverting the relationship workers had to their employers by demanding not only less time on the job, but also the right to self-determination and the ability to set the standards for how their lives were organized.
-A common slogan of what became known as the Eight-Hour Movement was, "Eight hours for work, eight hours for rest, eight hours for what we will."
+A common slogan of what became known as the Eight-Hour Movement was "Eight hours for work, eight hours for rest, eight hours for what we will."

-Chicago was on the frontlines of this movement.
+Chicago was on the front lines of this movement.
 Agitation by workers' groups led to the passage of the first statewide eight-hour workday law in Illinois in 1867.
 But when the law was set to go into effect on May 1 of that year, employers disregarded the regulation, leading to the first general strike in Chicago in support of the eight-hour workday.

 The struggle for enforcement of the law continued to grow over the following years, as did radicalization amongst the city's largely immigrant working class.
 Radical publications sprouted up, including the German anarchist newspaper Chicagoer Arbeiter-Zeitung and pioneer American socialist Albert Parsons's The Alarm.
 In a manifesto written at the Pittsburgh Congress of the International Working People's Association in 1883, the "Chicago Idea" was first presented, proclaiming: "Agitation for the purpose of organization; organization for the purpose of rebellion.
 In these few words the ways are marked which workers must take if they want to be rid of their chains."

 In 1884, the FOTLU held its national conference in Chicago, affirming that "eight hours shall constitute a legal day's labor from and after May 1, 1886."
-A popular pamphlet that circulated throughout working-class communities in 1885 called for: "One day of revolt—not rest!
+A popular pamphlet that circulated throughout working-class communities in 1885 called for "One day of revolt—not rest!
 A day on which labor makes its own laws and has the power to execute them!
 All without the consent or approval of those who oppress and rule. . . .
 A day on which to begin to enjoy 'eight hours for work, eight hours for rest, eight hours for what we will.'"

 These proclamations set the stage for the massive strikes that would engulf the nation on that historic date.
 More than 35,000 people walked off the job and marched through the streets of Chicago on what is now known as the first May Day demonstration, part of a nationwide general strike that saw more than 300,000 participants.